ossc-db/pg_plan_advsr/README.md

 	select pg_plan_advsr_disable_feedback();
 	Execute EXPLAIN ANALYZE command (which is your query).
-	You can get hints by using the below query:
+	You can get hints by using the below queries:

 	    select pgsp_queryid, pgsp_planid, execution_time, scan_hint, join_hint, lead_hint from plan_repo.plan_history order by id;